techsouvik/ComplianceAI/Readme.md

 #### Response Fields

-- `reviews_count`: Total number of reviews extracted.
-- `reviews`: Array of reviews, each containing:
-  - `title`: The title of the review.
-  - `body`: The main content of the review.
+- `nonCompliantFindings`: All the findings
-  - `rating`: The star rating, typically from 1 to 5.
-  - `reviewer`: The name of the reviewer.
+  - `finding`: The heading of the non-compliant finding.
+  - `explanation`: description on why it is non-compliant.

 ---